glungu/udacity-intel-openvino/03-optimizing-performance/project/mouse-pointer-controller/README.md

 acceptable in many cases (human eye is ok when viewing video even with 10 FPS).

 ### Edge Cases
-To avoid person detect/un-detect issue and having to play around with probability threshold, the Face Detection model does not use threshold to select a face, it simply takes the face with highest probability.
-This makes model more stable when a single person is in the view.
+Probability threshold is used in Face Detection model.
+In case no face is detected in the frame a message is written to log stating frame number.
+In case there are several faces in view detected with enough confidence, a face with highest probability is selected.

-With multiple people in the view the side-effect is that it may switch from person to person.
-To avoid this, some type of face tracking (e.g. centroid tracking) can be employed.
+With multiple people in the view this has a side-effect of potentially switching from person to person.
+To avoid this, some type of tracking (e.g. centroid tracking) can be employed.